 The Statement of Revenues, Expenses and Changes in Net Assets presents the revenues earned and expenses incurred during the year.
 Activities are reported as either operating or non-operating.
-The College's (as well as all other public colleges) dependency on State aid and gifts will result in operating deficits because the financial reporting model classifies state appropriations and gifts as non-operating revenues.
+A recent interpretation by GASB directed that Federal Pell grants be shown as non-operating revenue.
+Previously these were shown as operating revenue.
+These figures have been reclassified for FY 2007.
+The College's (as well as all other public colleges) dependency on State aid, grants and gifts will result in operating deficits because the financial reporting model classifies State appropriations, Pell grants and gifts as non-operating revenues.
 The utilization of long-lived assets referred to as Capital Assets is reflected in the financial statements as depreciation, which amortizes the cost of an asset over its expected useful life.